 - First is to request the Selenium server to create a session with the browser and locate the desired element using the CSS or XPath selector of the object, on which action is to be performed.

 - Second request to perform the action on the fetched web element from the previous request.

-In this Nightwatch.js tutorial, so far I have explored what Nightwatch is and how it works.
+In this Nightwatch JS testing tutorial, so far I have explored what Nightwatch JS testing is and how it works.
 Now, I’ll explain some important reasons for its popularity.
 The advantages it provides so that while utilizing it one can make the best of the offerings that come with this Selenium test automation framework.

 - In-Built Test Runner – Inbuilt command-line test runner for Selenium test automation execution with retries and implicit waits along with Grunt support.

 - Improved Test Execution – Effective test case execution in many ways – parallel testing, sequential, or in groups or using tags.